Paul Kendrick

-Paul Kendrick (born 1983) is an American author of popular history.
+Paul Kendrick (born 1983) is an American author of popular history, political organizer, and Democratic candidate for Illinois State Legislature.

 Early life and education

 Kendrick obtained a bachelor's and a master's degree from the Columbian College of Arts and Sciences at George Washington University (GW).

 During his time at GW, Kendrick served as President of the college's National Association for the Advancement of Colored People chapter and also as a Presidential Administrative Fellow.